MicrosoftDocs/win32/desktop-src/SysInfo/apisetqueryapisetpresenceex.md

 ---
-description: This API is intended for internal use only and should not be used in your code.
+description: This API is intended for internal use only.
+It should not be used in your code.
 title: ApiSetQueryApiSetPresenceEx function
 ms.topic: reference
 ms.date: 12/03/2021